 What is SMART Recovery?

-- Teaching how to replace self-destruction thoughts with rational, healthy beliefs.
+- How to replace self-destruction thoughts with rational, healthy beliefs

-- Learning coping skills in order to resist urges and reduce negative behavior.
+- Coping skills in order to resist the urge to drink

-- Learning how to accept that impulses and triggers are a natural part of recovery.
+- How to accept that impulses and triggers are a natural part of recovery

 The SMART 4-Point Program